SOME TIPS ON MAKING IT THROUGH THE BIG DAY ON THE WAY TO MEXICO FOR SIX MONTHS

 THINGS LIKELY TO FOUL YOU UP

 Not informing the bank of your travel plans will make using your debit card for the first withdrawal of pesos a problem.
-The easiest of the critical to-dos are easiest to put them off when you are accomplishing the more complex tasks, then voila!
-You’ve goofed up.
+The easiest of the critical to-dos are easiest to put them off.

 Getting things to and from storage units if you're renting our your place is one of the last things you do.
-With hours of operation that read like a mortuary viewing schedule and frequently eccentric personnel working in storage businesses, this can easily trip you up.
+With hours of operation that read like a mortuary viewing schedule and frequently eccentric personnel working in the storage business, this can easily trip you up.

-Suspected liquids in your carry-on bag is another that can delay you considerably in security while they take all your underwear out to examine it, even though it may be boxed.
+Suspected liquids in your carry-on bag is another that can delay you considerably in security while they take all your underwear out to examine it.

 For me it was the maple syrup wrapped in a yellow bag for my Canadian business partner.
-I checked every make-up bottle was in my checked baggage only to accidentally pack the proverbial elephant in the yellow Trader Joe bag.
-Another thing easy to do is having a suitcase over the 50 pound limit, even by ounces.
+I checked that every make-up bottle was in my checked baggage only to accidentally pack the proverbial elephant in the yellow Trader Joe bag.
+Another mistake that's easy to make, especially if you've gotten away with it like I have, is having a suitcase over the 50 pound limit, even by ounces.

 Don’t underestimate how long it will take to figure out how many months of prescriptions your insurance company will allow and the hurdles that you might encounter from your doctor regarding how much they are willing to give you at once.

-I used to take Ambien and their response to a request for a six month prescription was as if I’d asked for a six month supply of crack.
-My doctor decided that this of all times was the appropriate time to fine me a new drug, requiring a series of doctors visits and several months to determine a substitute.
+I used to take Ambien.
+My doctor's response to a request for a six month prescription was as if I’d asked for a six month supply of crack.
+She decided that this, of all times, was the appropriate time to find me a new drug, requiring a series of doctors visits and several months to determine a substitute.
 Doctors can be very unmanageable.